AnnaSyme/markdown-testing/README.md

 consensus sequences of each locus

-* Please see **section 6.6.7 RAD loci FASTA output **in [https://catchenlab.life.illinois.edu/stacks/manual/#pop_fasta](https://catchenlab.life.illinois.edu/stacks/manual/#pop_fasta) for a full description.
+* Please see **section 6.6.7 RAD loci FASTA output** in [https://catchenlab.life.illinois.edu/stacks/manual/#pop_fasta](https://catchenlab.life.illinois.edu/stacks/manual/#pop_fasta) for a full description.
 * e.g. Per-locus consensus sequence: `Stacks2: populations on data 3, data 43, and data 42 per-locus consensus sequences`

 variant calls for each locus

-* Please see **section 7.2.1 populations.snps.vcf - Default **in [https://catchenlab.life.illinois.edu/stacks/manual/#coords](https://catchenlab.life.illinois.edu/stacks/manual/#coords) for a full description.
+* Please see **section 7.2.1 populations.snps.vcf** in [https://catchenlab.life.illinois.edu/stacks/manual/#coords](https://catchenlab.life.illinois.edu/stacks/manual/#coords) for a full description.
 *  Each row is a snp call.
 The information per sample is over to the right.
 * e.g. `Stacks2: populations on data 3, data 43, and data 42 SNPs in VCF format`

 haplotypes in VCF format

-Please see **section 7.3 RAD haplotypes **in [https://catchenlab.life.illinois.edu/stacks/manual/#coords](https://catchenlab.life.illinois.edu/stacks/manual/#coords) for a full description.
+Please see **section 7.3 RAD haplotypes** in [https://catchenlab.life.illinois.edu/stacks/manual/#coords](https://catchenlab.life.illinois.edu/stacks/manual/#coords) for a full description.

 * These are the haplotypes per locus, phased into groups of snps.
 * e.g.` Stacks2: populations on data 3, data 43, and data 42 Haplotypes in VCF format`

 summary statistics for the populations

 * Many summary statistics are produced, and the outputs files are named clearly.
-* Please see **section 6.6 populations** and** section 7.1.1 populations.sumstats.tsv** in [https://catchenlab.life.illinois.edu/stacks/manual/#pfiles](https://catchenlab.life.illinois.edu/stacks/manual/#pfiles) for a full description.
+* Please see **section 6.6 populations** and **section 7.1.1 populations.sumstats.tsv** in [https://catchenlab.life.illinois.edu/stacks/manual/#pfiles](https://catchenlab.life.illinois.edu/stacks/manual/#pfiles) for a full description.
 * e.g. the file with a summary of summary statistics for each population is called something like `Stacks2: populations  on data 3, data 43, and data 42 Summary of Population-level summary statistics`

 ### Troubleshooting and converting outputs

 * Columns in output files may not correspond exactly to those described in the Stacks manual [http://catchenlab.life.illinois.edu/stacks/manual/#files](http://catchenlab.life.illinois.edu/stacks/manual/#files).
 There is some description in the tool interface (see below the tool parameters) for what the output format is, particularly for the populations module.
 Please contact the Galaxy team if something is unclear.
 * In older versions of Stacks, a summary.html is available but may not display.
 Download and open to view.

 Convert to Migrate format

 * This is not available as an option in the current version of Stacks in Galaxy, but there is a script to convert if needed:  (not tested) [https://github.com/paulmaier/fasta2genotype](https://github.com/paulmaier/fasta2genotype), discussed here [https://groups.google.com/g/migrate-support/c/zWonJshYM_4?pli=1](https://groups.google.com/g/migrate-support/c/zWonJshYM_4?pli=1)

 Convert the VCF output and use the R vcfR package

 * R script, see Additional file 2 in Wright, B., Farquharson, K.A., McLennan, E.A. et al. From reference genomes to population genomics: comparing three reference-aligned reduced-representation sequencing pipelines in two wildlife species.
 BMC Genomics 20, 453 (2019). [https://doi.org/10.1186/s12864-019-5806-y](https://doi.org/10.1186/s12864-019-5806-y)